influxdata/terraform-aws-influx/modules/chronograf-server/README.md

 ## How do you connect to the Chronograf server?

-Once deployed you an simply access the web UI by visiting the http://<public-ip>:<port>, you can get the `public_ip` by running:
+Once deployed you can simply access the web UI by visiting the http://<public-ip>:<port>, you can get the `public_ip` by running:

 ```bash
 $ terraform output public_ip